Have you been asked to lead your team's next strategy meeting?

 At SME Strategy, we have created a breakthrough therapy to help managers with UMS (upcoming meeting syndrome) and have put together these tips and resources to help you overcome your anxiety and stress:

-- Strategy meeting agendas: One day strategy meeting agenda and two day strategy meeting agenda.
+- Strategy meeting agendas: One day strategy meeting agenda, two day strategy meeting agenda, and virtual strategy session agenda.
 Use these as a guide for your strategic planning meeting.
 Keep in mind that these are accelerated agenda's and are best used with a trained strategic planning facilitator.

 - Strategic planning template: Use this template to fill in the blanks and create your own strategic plan.